MollyAdamsson/elevated-eats/README.md

 The images chosen have been selected from [Pexels](https://www.pexels.com/)

-The logo was created via a free logo site called [Logo](https://logo.com/)
+The logo was created by me via a free logo site called [Logo](https://logo.com/)

 ![image](readme/images/readme-logo.png)